 While they might seem like some arcane accounting convention, the structure embedded in a COA helps you interpret your financial statements.
 Making it intuitive helps you glean the maximum amount of financial information from your statements in the most efficient way possible.

-The way a COA is organized makes it easier for you to isolate and analyze discrete business business functions.
-It helps you to disaggregate and understand the composition of your revenue as well as the relationship between revenue and specific categories of expenses.
+The way a COA is organized makes it easier for you to isolate and analyze discrete business functions.
+It helps you to disaggregate and understand the composition of your revenue as well as the balance between revenue and specific categories of expenses.
 In other words, it’s a tool that allows you to measure the value-added you are gaining from your business activities.

 You don’t need to reinvent the wheel; there are COA templates available.
 But use them only as starting points to help you tailor yours.
 The purpose of a COA is the customized picture and deep insight it gives you on your business.
 Make sure when you set yours up that you choose accounts that are relevant to your business.